woledzki/Phabric/README.markdown

 ```

-When setting up the Phabric bus data translations are registered for translating
+When setting up the Phabric object data translations are registered for translating
 Attendee names and session names with there ID's:

 ``` php